PolybiusPro/msi-ez120-fan-sync/README.md

 # MSI EZ120 Fan Sync

 Linux utility that sends HID feature reports to the MSI EZ120 fan controller (`0db0:1f1e`) so fan speeds and fan lighting are synced to the motherboard.
-A udev rule starts a oneshot systemd unit when the device appears (boot or hotplug), without blocking boot.
+A udev rule starts a oneshot systemd unit when the device appears.

 ## Clone